Internships

 The internships generally run from mid-January to mid-June, with the dates defined so that students will be able to apply for a PhD studentship.

 The agenda will be sent the week before the defences.
 The information concerning the writing of the report and the auditions, given in June are still valid for the September auditions.
-For the September defence, reports must be sent to Natalie Webb before 10:00 (CET) on Monday 11th September 2023 as a pdf file.
-The deadline to send your slides for your defence (again pdf only) is at 18:00 on Wednesday September 20th 2023 for all those defending in June.
+For the June defence, reports must be sent to Sebastien Deheuvels and Douglas Marshall before 16:00 (CEST) on Friday 5th June 2026 as a pdf file.
+The deadline to send your slides for your defence (again pdf only) is at XXX (to be defined later).

 Composition of the jury :